opennode/nodeconductor-auth-valimo/docs/installation.rst

-        'SignatureProfile': '<Signature profile to be used in the transaction processing>' 'cert_path': '<path to file with SSL certificate>', 'key_path': '<path to file with SSL key>',
+        'SignatureProfile': '<Signature profile to be used in the transaction processing>' 'cert_path': '<path to file with SSL certificate>', 'key_path': '<path to file with SSL key>', 'message_prefix': '<prefix of message that will be send to user, default "Login code:">' }
-    }